wzhzhu/wzhzhu.github.io/_pages/about.md

 - **Ph.D. in Computer Science**, School of Computer Science and Technology, University of Science and Technology of China
   2018 – 2025

+- **B.Eng. in Software Engineering**, College of Computer Science and Electronic Engineering, Hunan University
+  2014 – 2018

 ## Work Experience

 - **Alibaba Cloud**, Beijing, China
   *Research Intern, Nov.
 2019 – Jun.
 2021*
   Low-latency and fairness-aware traffic scheduling in distributed block storage systems.

-- **B.Eng. in Software Engineering**, College of Computer Science and Electronic Engineering, Hunan University
-  2014 – 2018
+## Personal Interests

+Outside of research, I enjoy reading, writing fiction, cycling, spending time with my pets, and exploring new places.